Joe Worley, longtime Tulsa World executive editor, dies at 74

 Worley was preceded in death by his first wife, Myra Woodruff Worley, and his parents, Paul and Harriet Worley.

-Along with Exon, survivors include his son Bo Worley and wife Sheila of Petal, Mississippi; daughter Allison Worley Conley and son-in-law Pat Conley of Catoosa; two grandchildren, Andrew Worley of Petal, Mississippi, and Susan Worley of New Orleans; brother Paul Worley of Baltimore; and sister Providence Worley of Seattle.
+Along with Exon, survivors include his son, Bo Worley, and his wife, Sheila, of Petal, Mississippi; his daughter, Allison Worley Conley, and son-in-law, Pat Conley, of Catoosa; two grandchildren, Andrew Worley of Petal and Susan Worley of New Orleans; a brother, Paul Worley, of Baltimore; and a sister, Providence Worley, of Seattle.

 Memorial donations in Worley's honor may be made to PanCAN pancreatic cancer action network or Pets Helping People.